-- b.
-What is the steepest slope on the site (approximate percent slope)? - < 1% slope is minimal - c.
+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any d.
-Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.